 The grain used for this substrate can take up 30% of the total of the capsule.
 This is why we recommend seeking out extracts that are made using only the fruiting bodies of Lion’s Mane mushrooms.
 Our partners Foodsporen (via Microdose.nl in the EU) and Mushroom Revival (USA) only use the fruiting bodies of high quality mushrooms and a 3x extracted powder.

 Is Stacking Lion's Mane Safe?

-When you take niacin in a dose of 50 milligrams or more, you can experience a “niacin flush”; a tingling sensation, and redness in the face, neck, and arms, which is entirely harmless.
+When you take niacin in a dose higher than 25-50 milligrams, you can experience a “niacin flush”; a tingling sensation, and redness in the face, neck, and arms, which is entirely harmless.
 Yet it’s the symptom of the niacin doing what it’s supposed to do.

 Therefore, do not use the no-flush variety of niacin when stacking Lion’s Mane and psilocybin.
-If your reaction is too intense at 200 milligrams, start with a lower dose (50 mg) and slowly increase your dose over time.
-Microdosers report that the flush effect gets less intense once their body gets used to the stacking routine.
+Paul Stamets has stated in April 2023 that a low dose of niacin (25-50 mg) is sufficient.
+If this flush is very noticable at 25 mg, please know that microdosers report that the flush effect gets less intense once their body gets used to the stacking routine.

 As a reminder, those with hypersensitivity to niacin, liver diseases, ulcerus pepticum (ulcer of stomach and/or duodenum), gout, alcoholism, very low blood pressure, decreased kidney function, and diabetes should not take niacin; however, psilocybin and Lion’s Mane may still be supportive for you in these instances.